m516/DrawingMachine-Computer/README.md

 This repository contains the original source code for the Java application that runs on a computer.
-The program provides a GUI to allow users to open images of (nearly) any type, convert them to a single path (for black and white prints) or multiple paths (2-8 colors), and send the points on each path to an arduino that serves as a printer.
+The program provides a GUI to allow users to open images of (nearly) any type, convert them to a single path (for black and white prints) or multiple paths (2-8 colors), and send the points on each path to an Arduino that serves as a printer.
+The source code is an Eclipse project.

 Sample Arduino programs can be found [here](https://github.com/QuarksAndLeptons/DrawingMachine-Arduino).